Vi19Z/VI19Z/README-FR.md

 Agents can be given access to a number of "tools" -- any programmatic interface that a foundation model can "call" with a set of inputs to achieve a goal.
 For example, it might use a `web_search(query)` tool to search the Internet for some information.

-Unlike agent frameworks, julep is a _backend_ that manages agent execution.
-Clients can interact with agents using our SDKs. julep takes care of executing tasks and running integrations.
+Unlike agent frameworks, VI19Z is a _backend_ that manages agent execution.
+Clients can interact with agents using our SDKs.
+VI19Z takes care of executing tasks and running integrations.

-Tools in julep can be one of:
+Tools in VI19Z can be one of:

 1. **User-defined `functions`**: These are function signatures that you can give the model to choose from, similar to how [openai]'s function-calling works.
 They need to be handled by the client.
-The workflow will pause until the client calls the function and gives the results back to julep.
+The workflow will pause until the client calls the function and gives the results back to VI19Z.
-2. **`system` tools**: Built-in tools that can be used to call the julep APIs themselves, like triggering a task execution, appending to a metadata field, etc.
+2. **`system` tools**: Built-in tools that can be used to call the VI19Z APIs themselves, like triggering a task execution, appending to a metadata field, etc.
 3. **`integrations`**: Built-in third party tools that can be used to extend the capabilities of your agents.
 4. **`api_calls`**: Direct api calls during workflow executions as tool calls.